 - encouraging nations to commit to animal-friendly practices

-- supporting the better treatment of animals in Eastern Europe through our vet education programme
+- supporting the better treatment of animals in Eastern Europe through veterinary education

 - supporting spay/neuter programmes for the humane management of stray dog populations

-With our work focussing on critical injury cases we utilise the very best in holistic care alongside veterinary medicine.
+With much of our work originally focussing on critical injury cases, we learnt to utilise the very best in holistic care alongside veterinary medicine.
 We believe emotional healing is just as important as physical healing.
-Our mission is not just to heal broken bodies yet also to heal broken hearts.
+Our mission is not just to heal broken bodies yet also to heal broken hearts, and this is very much at the forefront of our work at our Rehabilitation Sanctuary in the UK.

 Our aim is to treat body and soul as one… holistically